projectacrn/acrn-hypervisor/doc/developer-guides/contribute_guidelines.rst

    right corner of the project acrn-hypervisor repo page in GitHub.)
-   When you want to submit a pull request with your changes, you'll first submit them to your personal branch, and then to the project's master branch for review and merging by the ACRN maintainers.
+   When you want to submit a pull request with your changes, you'll first submit them to your personal branch, and then to the project's main branch for review and merging by the ACRN maintainers.

 #.
 On your development computer, clone the fork you just made::